syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/user-interactions.md

 4. Pan - Switches to panning if rectangular zoom is activated.
 5. Reset - Restores the Maps to the default view.

-The following properties are available in toolbars to customize the zooming toolbars.

-* `Color` - To apply the color for toolbars in Maps.
-* `HighlightColor` - To apply the color for the zooming toolbar when the mouse has hovered on the toolbar element in Maps.
-* `HorizontalAlignment` - To customize the position type of toolbar when it is placed horizontally.
-* `SelectionColor` - To apply the color for the zooming toolbar when clicking the zooming toolbar in Maps.
-* `ToolBarOrientation` - To customize the orientation of the zooming toolbar.
-* `Toolbars` - To customize the items that are to be shown in the zooming toolbar in Maps.
-* `VerticalAlignment` - To customize the position type of toolbar when it is placed vertically.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}